Questions about STD Testing?

 • Each has symptoms ranging from mild to severe, while others are asymptomatic for a while.

-• Seeking immediate care for extreme symptoms could protect your long-term health.
+• Seeking immediate care for severe symptoms could protect your long-term health.

 • Early detection and treatment can prevent complications.